 10. The Bible – Various (12 trillion copies)

-It’s probably unfair to include a book that was usually given away in a list of bestsellers, especially when the recipients were illiterate hunter gatherers who were just wondering if it might be edible.
+It’s probably unfair to include a book that was given away in a list of bestsellers, especially when the recipients were illiterate hunter gatherers who were just wondering if it might be edible.
 However, it warrants inclusion for sheer comedic value.
-The genocide and incest and fratricide and sodomy and torture that fills its pages might seem literal, but a closer reading reveals that these were subtle metaphorical devices used purely for laughs.
+The genocide and incest and fratricide and sodomy and torture might seem literal, but were actually subtle comic devices.
 A masterpiece of black humour well deserving of its title as the most printed book in history.